STAIRlab/sees/docs/library/1_Modeling/element/bearing/3650-Single Concave Friction Pendulum Bearing Element.md

-# Single Concave Friction Pendulum Bearing Element
+# Single Concave Friction Pendulum Bearing

-<p>This command is used to construct a singleFPBearing element object,
-which is defined by two nodes.
+This command is used to construct a singleFPBearing element object, which is defined by two nodes.
 The iNode represents the concave sliding surface and the jNode represents the articulated slider.
 The element can have zero length or the appropriate bearing height.
 The bearing has